loyjoy/academy/live/live.md

 ![Agent settings](agent_profile_settings.png "Agent settings")

 <b>3.
 Manage templates</b>
-You can create and store custom templates to use in your chat to save valuable time!
+<br>You can create and store custom templates to use in your chat to save valuable time!</br>
-1.Click on the icon selected below:
+<br>1.Click on the icon selected below:</br>

 ![Templates](templates.png "Templates")

 2. Add a template